bsc-pm/nanos6/README.md

 * `NANOS6_HARDWARE_COUNTERS_VERBOSE_FILE`: To specify an output file name to report hardware counter statistics.
 * `NANOS6_WISDOM_ENABLE`: To enable/disable the wisdom mechanism.
 Disabled by default.

-### Known Limitations

-Currently, Monitoring capabilities lack support for the `task for` construct.

 ## Cluster support

 In order to enable OmpSs-2@Cluster support, you need a working MPI installation in your environment that supports multithreading, i.e. `MPI_THREAD_MULTIPLE`.